cbiffle/httpd2/doc/vs.md

 `httpd2` relies on Tokio, Hyper, and Rustls, in addition to parts of the Rust standard library.
 These libraries are sure to contain bugs, but they are also mainstays of the Rust community, in production use by a lot of folks, and are fuzz-tested -- in addition to being written in Rust in the first place.
+(In fact, both Hyper and Rustls have had significant bugs since `httpd2` came out, but none of them affected `httpd2` thanks to other mitigations in the code.)

 But the reason I'm willing to do this mostly comes down to Rust's build system.
 The version of every library in `httpd2`'s transitive build graph is checked into this repo in `Cargo.lock`, including the cryptographic hashes of their source code.
 I know that you will get the same versions I tested against, and that will not change until I push an update to `Cargo.lock` (after, presumably, testing).
-This is _very much_ not the case in C.
+This is _very much_ not the case in C in a traditional Unix environment, where you generally get "whatever version of the `so` this user's system has today."

 This is not without its drawbacks, of course.